 Program Overview

-George Brown College's Dental Office Administration (S115) program will teach you the administrative skills and clinical knowledge you need to work effectively in a dental practice.
-You'll also get ample hands-on experience offsite with a dental partner so you'll be ready to work upon graduation.
+The Dental Office Administration program will teach you the administrative skills and clinical knowledge needed to work effectively in a dental practice.
+You’ll also get ample hands-on experience off-site with a dental partner, so you’ll be ready to work upon graduation.

 Full Description

-George Brown College's Dental Office Administration program will equip you with the office administrative skills and clinical knowledge necessary to work effectively in a dental practice.
+The one-year Dental Office Administration (S115) certificate program will equip you with the office administrative skills and clinical knowledge necessary to work effectively in a dental practice.

 You will study dental office procedures such as: